-Marketing Tip[clickToTweet tweet=””Establishing or reestablishing your company brand isn’t just about standing out in the crowd of competitors.
+''Establishing or reestablishing your company brand isn’t just about standing out in the crowd of competitors.
 It’s about reconnecting who you are with where you’re evolving.
-Stated simply, ‘Brand up.”’ – Melanie Stern, Creative Marketing Strategist, Eminent SEO #brandup #buildbusinessboom” quote=””Establishing or reestablishing your company brand isn’t just about standing out in the crowd of competitors.
-It’s about reconnecting who you are with where you’re evolving.
-Stated simply, ‘Brand up.’ ”
+Stated simply, 'Brand up.''' - Melanie Stern, Creative Marketing Strategist, Eminent SEO #brandup #buildbusinessboomTweet this out

 From the Eminent Team